 They will if you give huge amounts or if they are raw.
 Avoid feeding your pup with solid potato chunks as they’re very difficult to digest and can obstruct the dog’s gastrointestinal tract.
 Always remove the peel of the potato.

 Can Dogs Eat Raw Potatoes?

 Absolutely NO, you should never feed your dog raw potatoes.
-As the tomatoes and eggplants, raw potatoes also contain solanine.
-But there are good news, the solanine toxicity level is being reduced by cooking.
-If you want to give potato to your puppy, just be sure that it’s only boiled, steamed or baked, without any seasonings.
+Like tomatoes and eggplants, raw potatoes also contain solanine.
+But there is good news, the solanine toxicity level is being reduced by cooking.
+If you want to give a potato to your puppy, just be sure that it’s only boiled, steamed, or baked, without any seasonings.

 Yes, they can, but in small quantities and not very often.
 Potatoes mustn’t be part of the everyday diet of your dog even if they’re cooked.